On elliptic and quasiregularly elliptic manifolds: Open surfaces

-Grid squares in the image of $f$ have area bounded by $4\log((\pi\sqrt 2+1)R)+1$.
+Grid squares in the image of $f$ have area bounded by $4\log((\pi\sqrt 2+1)R)+1$, as explained at the beginning of the proof.
 Moreover, since we assumed that $f|_{\partial B}$ maps to $G^{(1)}$, $f$ has the same local degree over all points in a grid square.
 By Lemma \ref{lem:many-turns},

 as desired. \end{proof}